gatewaycash/gateway/modules/docs/docs/api.html.md

 block explorers or a trusted Bitcoin Cash node.
 You need to ensure that the following are true:

-- The payment address is either an address derived from your `payoutXPUB` o an address generated by Gateway for the payment.
+- The payment address is either an address derived from your `payoutXPUB` or an address generated by Gateway for the payment.
-- In the case of XPUB, the transaction with `type` of `"payment"` moves an amount of BCH <b>acceptable to you as payment for your goods or services</b>
+- If you use XPUB, the transaction with `type` of `"payment"` moves an amount of BCH <b>acceptable to you as payment for your goods or services</b>
-  to the XPUB-derived address.
+  to an XPUB-derived address which <b>YOU CONTROL!!</b>
 - If you use a payout address, the amount transferred to you (minus transaction fees) is <b>an acceptable amount of BCH as payment for your goods or services</b>.